-Once inside the bustling dining hall, with its open kitchen emanating odors of yeasty, wood-fired crusts, fresh basil and tomatoes, you’ll need to scramble to find a table on your own; if need be, snag an un-bussed one and wait for the server to come clean up and take your order.
+Once inside the bustling dining hall, with its open kitchen emanating odors of yeasty, wood-fired crusts, fresh basil, and tomatoes, you’ll need to scramble to find a table on your own; if need be, snag an un-bussed one and wait for the server to come to clean up and take your order.

 The simple menu is scrawled out on boards around the restaurant.

-Choose between the classic Margherita—topped with tomatoes, fior di latte cheese (a regional cow’s milk variety similar to buffalo mozzarella), fresh basil and a drizzling of soybean oil—or the Marinara, featuring only tomatoes, garlic and oregano (a good choice for vegans).
+Choose between the classic Margherita—topped with tomatoes, fior di latte cheese (a regional cow’s milk variety similar to buffalo mozzarella), fresh basil, and a drizzling of soybean oil—or the Marinara, featuring only tomatoes, garlic, and oregano (a good choice for vegans).

-The drinks menu is equally barebones, and includes Peroni (an Italian lager), sparkling water and house wines.
+The drinks menu is equally barebones and includes Peroni (an Italian lager), sparkling water, and house wines.
 It can be very warm inside the dining area, especially near the kitchen, so a cold drink may be a welcome prospect.